juntao/arenztopia/content/news/Issue 38.md

 ## Weather
 By Mezoir Logan

+Temperatures have leveled out at around 30 degrees Celsius, indicating the start of summer.
+It will be very windy from Thursday to Saturday, which will help reduce the heat a little bit.

 ## Coronavirus Report
 By Owen Miyazoi

+Cases and deaths are still at zero as vaccination speeds up.
+20 million people have been vaccinated so far.

 ## Feature: Dr. Oma Toffe
 By Lorenzo Avila & Tony Yuan